eldraco/twitter-stats/README.md

 4- Create a new app

-5- Generate the api keys
+5- Go to API keys menu

 6- What is called "API key" should be put in a file as oauth.consumerKey

 7- What is called "API key secret" should be put in a file as oauth.consumerKeySecret

+8- Push th button "Create access tokens".

-8- The acccess token in the web page goes into oauth.accessToken
+9- The acccess token in the web page goes into oauth.accessToken

-9- The acccess token secret in the web page goes into oauth.accessTokenSecret
+10- The acccess token secret in the web page goes into oauth.accessTokenSecret

+11- Be SURE of putting each token in the correct place.

 You have an empty file called credentials.txt as an example to fill.
 Once you put the 4 values, you can run the program like this: